Slaymish/my-digital-garden/src/site/notes/C++ Templates.md

 - Containers are data structures that store objects and provide methods to access, insert, and delete elements.
 - The Standard Template Library (STL) provides several container classes for common data structures like arrays, lists, and queues.
 - Some commonly used containers in STL are:
-  - std::vector`: A dynamic array that automatically resizes itself when elements are added or removed.
+  - std::vector: A dynamic array that automatically resizes itself when elements are added or removed.
-  - std::list`: A doubly-linked list that provides fast insertion and deletion of elements at any position.
+  - std::list: A doubly-linked list that provides fast insertion and deletion of elements at any position.
-  - std::deque`: A double-ended queue that allows insertion and deletion of elements from both ends.
+  - std::deque: A double-ended queue that allows insertion and deletion of elements from both ends.
-  - std::map`: An associative container that stores key-value pairs in a sorted order.
+  - std::map: An associative container that stores key-value pairs in a sorted order.
-  - std::set`: A collection of unique elements in a sorted order.
+  - std::set: A collection of unique elements in a sorted order.

 ### Iterators